Frequently Asked Questions

 - Receive ICF ACC credential upon successful completion

 More details are found at ICF website on Credentialing.
-Please refer to the ACC ACSTH path.
+Please refer to the ACC ACSTH or Portfolio path.

 There are 3 levels of credentialing under ICF.
 Broadly, the requirements are:-